panva/openid-client/README.md

 will handle the defined `authorization_pending` and `slow_down` "soft" errors and continue polling but upon any other error it will reject.
 With tokenSet received you can throw away the handle.

-## Electron Support

-Electron >=v6.0.0 runtime is supported to the extent of the crypto engine BoringSSL feature parity with standard Node.js OpenSSL.

 ## FAQ

 #### Semver?